It’s the very worst part of my motherhood. When my explosive child loses control – what do I do?

 The mix of anger, fear, and desperation I feel mid-meltdown is not something I would wish on any parent.

 The mix of anger, fear, and desperation my child feels mid-meltdown is not something I would wish on any child.
+There is simply not enough help out there for parents and for children who struggle with behavioral issues of this nature.

 Today, I want to share what works for me and for my child, once he has already lost control.